Technical Layer

 - multi-output mapping behavior

-- geometry and overlap contract
+- geometry and overlap behavior

-- stable timing and sync behavior
+- stable timing and synchronization

 We do not replace